drossDS/Ames_Iowa_Home_Price_Estimator/README.md

 # 3 - Model Performance

 The model met the overall requirement that the average sale price error (in either direction) be within $30k.
+The mean absolute error values in the table below are far below that limit.
+Overall, the vast majority of the home prices were predicted to be within \\$30k of the true sale price with 83.8% achieving this metric.

+The R-Squared values below indicate two things:
+* Almost 90% of the variabilty in sale price is accounted for by this model with the features selected
+* Model has an excellent balance between bias and variance with the R-Squared values on both the training and testing data being nearly identical
+    * This would suggest that this model would provide similar performnace on new data passed throgh it

 | Performance Metric            | data_7_poly_nbr_log |
 |-------------------------------|---------------------|